taz030485/BeatSaberUI/README.md

-# SettingsUI
+# BeatSaberUI
-Plugin so other plugins can add options to the Settings screen.
+Plugin so other plugins can add UI to Beat Saber
+Currently only add options to the Settings screen is supported.
 This plugin does nothing on its own!

 # Changes